Skip to main content

 Syphilis in Pregnancy and Congenital Syphilis

-Information for health professionals on working with pregnant people.
+Information for health professionals on working with patients to prevent congenital syphilis.

-Untreated syphilis in pregnant people can lead to low birth weight, early delivery or stillbirth, baby's death shortly after birth, and/or lifelong health problems.
+Untreated syphilis during pregnancy can lead to low birth weight, early delivery or stillbirth, baby's death shortly after birth, and/or lifelong health problems.

 Provider's Role